tsloughter/rebar3.org/content/en/docs/package_management/publishing-packages.md

 ===> No valid hex docs configuration found.
 Docs will will not be generated.
 ===> Published docs for rebar3_hex 0.1.0
 ```

+Alternatively, you may generate docs using any tool you see fit. rebar3_hex will check for the existence of `doc`
+directory which contains at least an `index.html` file and will publish the contents devoid of configuration and edoc.

 See [Hex Package Management/docs](/docs/package_management/hex_package_management/#docs) for more information on configuring a docs provider.